Jxck1e/Jxck1e.github.io/index.md

 * * *

 ## About Me
 - Hi, I'm Jackie Nguyen!
-I'm currently a grade 11 student at Port Credit Secondary School enrolled in the Sci-Tech program.
+I'm currently a grade 11 student at Port Credit Secondary School enrolled in the Sci-Tech program

 <img src="">